 There has been, of late, a focus on borders and walls.
 And, consequently, there has been a scared rise in xenophobia.
 Or – is it because of rampant xenophobia that there is a focus on borders and walls?
 This is perhaps the greater question.
 Populism has always existed, but the sentiments that elected the current administration seem to be the result of a “chicken or egg” conundrum:

-Are people scared because the world is scary, or is the world scary because people are scared?
+Are people scared because the world is a scary place, or is the world a scary place because people are scared?

 Even the rhetoric has shifted in the United States: The rejection of the USA as a “country of immigrants” and the dangers of allowing has been the guiding force behind recent policy in the White House.
 The conversation is not about coming together as much as it is keeping out the “unfamiliar.”
 The notion of community becoming something more rigidly defined: who belongs, and who doesn’t, and – most importantly – who gets to decide.

 But then – it’s naïve to think this hasn’t always been the case , as has been suggested by the Washington Post’s America has always been hostile to immigrants, among others.
 The United States of America has always had a nativist streak – a culturally white populism as inward-looking as today’s anything in the “America-First” and “Make-America-Great-Again” mantras from the ruling class which has created much hate and violence.

 People can’t really be to blame for feeling scared, they tell us.
 As humans we pride ourselves on our autonomy; our ability to be in control, to conquer, to rise above.
 We are in control.
 We need to be in control.
 And when we can’t give the enemy a face, a face must be given: Muslims.
 Immigrants.
 “Welfare Queens.”
 Others.
 Them.
 The people you don’t know.

 It doesn’t matter, of course, that there is no data or evidence or anything besides the simplistic, fear-mongering words of the president and his regime to support these sentiments and their negativity.